The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Unhappy with your bank account?
 You don’t necessarily have to wait for these changes to switch.
 If you find yourself in the red often and in need of help with your budgeting, you might want to move away from a traditional bank or building society account.

-If so, you could consider a budgeting account like the thinkmoney Personal Account.
+If so, you could consider a budgeting account like the thinkmoney Managed Current Account.
 The account will separate your finances into two pots – the money that you need to cover your regular bills and the rest of your income for you to spend as you like.

 This way, you won’t ever spend anything that you’re not supposed to.
 We’ll make sure you won’t go overdrawn too, so you don’t have to worry about overdraft charges or penalties.
 You’ll even be able to access your account through the thinkmoney mobile App.

-The thinkmoney Personal Account comes with a monthly management fee of £17.50 a month for a single account, and £24.50 for a joint account.
-You can find out more about the thinkmoney Personal Account here.
+The thinkmoney Managed Current Account comes with a monthly management fee of £17.50 a month for a single account, and £24.50 for a joint account.
+You can find out more about the thinkmoney Managed Current Account here.